These Caramel Pecan Chocolate Chip Cookies are chewy, soft, with a nutty crunch and gooey caramel. You’ll love this easy, no-chill cookie recipe!

 Ingredient Notes

 You’ll need all the same ingredients you use for regular chocolate chip cookies, with a few additions.
+Be sure to scroll down to the recipe card for measurements.

 • Vanilla – Pure vanilla extract is essential for flavoring the dough and enhancing the taste of the chocolate and caramel.